wenxie65/Maze-Solver/README.md

 - [x] `dfs.ipynb`: A Jupyter Notebook that includes the implementation of maze-solving algoirthm using Depth-First Search (DFS).
 - [x] `bfs.ipynb`: A Jupyter Notebook that includes the implementation of maze-solving algoirthm using Breadth-First Search (BFS).
 - [x] `a_star.ipynb`: A Jupyter Notebook that includes the implementation of maze-solving algoirthm using A* Search Algorithm.
-- [ ] `jump_point.ipynb`: A Jupyter Notebook that includes the implementation of maze-solving algoirthm using Jump Point Search.
 - [ ] `dead_end.ipynb`: A Jupyter Notebook that includes the implementation of maze-solving algoirthm using Dead-End Filling.
 - [ ] `flood_fill.ipynb`: A Jupyter Notebook that includes the implementation of maze-solving algoirthm using Flood Fill.